DISEASE/DISORDER:

 Follow-up and long-term management

-Given the high risk of severe impairments in these patients, long-term comprehensive care should be coordinated to monitor development and implement appropriate interventions.
+There is a high risk of severe disability and chronic health issues including developmental delay, physical disability, feeding difficulty, and psychological trauma.14 Given this risk, long-term comprehensive care should be coordinated to monitor development and implement appropriate interventions.
 Recommended intervention measures may range from education, psychosocial support, and family counseling.
-Fostering a supportive family environment is important, as studies suggest that deleterious TBI effects are buffered by a positive family unit and exacerbated by negative family units.21
+Fostering a supportive family environment is important, as studies suggest that deleterious traumatic brain injury effects are buffered by a positive family unit and exacerbated by negative family units.16

 Evolving and increasingly sophisticated imaging techniques are expected to provide a tool for improved detection of non-accidental trauma and may lead to better prediction of outcomes.